alpersonalwebsite/react/Webpack.md

 Build the project again.

 Go to `other.js`.
-Yes...
-Webpack is concatenating, minifying and just bundling the code needed for production.
+Yes...!
+Webpack is concatenating, minifying and -just- bundling the code needed for production, preserving the order of execution of our files or modules.

 We can compare both builds...